solana-foundation/developer-content/docs/toolkit/projects/web-app.md

 ---
-title: Web App with a Smart Contract Connection
+title: Web App with a Program Connection
 sidebarSortOrder: 5
 sidebarLabel: Web App
+description:
+  "How to set up create a web app for solana program development with create solana dapp"
+keywords:
+  - solana web app development
+  - create solana dapp
+  - intro to solana development
+  - projects on solana
+  - solana program development
+  - create a solana project
 ---

 > This is a beta version of the [Solana Toolkit](/docs/toolkit/index.md), and is